 Though it has changed in shape and color, the BSA uniform has been a source of pride for over 100 years.
 When people see the uniform, it is immediately associated with the ideals of Scouting.
-Scouts and adult leaders are to wear their Boy Scout uniform to all meetings, to and from campouts, Courts of Honor, Scoutmaster Conferences, Boards of Review, and all other functions at which they represent the Troop.
+Scouts and adult leaders are to wear their Boy Scout "Class A" uniform to all meetings, to and from campouts, Courts of Honor, Scoutmaster Conferences, Boards of Review, and all other functions at which they represent the Troop.

-3.6.1.1 Full Uniform
+3.6.1.1 Full Uniform ("Class A")

 Within the Troop, Scouts and adult leaders are expected to wear the official Boy Scout uniform.
-The official Boy Scout uniform consists of the official Scout shirt (long or short sleeves) with appropriate insignia and patches; the official BSA pants or shorts, belt, hiking boots or tennis shoes with official socks, and the Troop 226 neckerchief.
-Scouts may also wear the merit badge sash or Order of the Arrow sash (if a member and actively giving service), but cannot wear both.
+The official Boy Scout uniform consists of the official Scout shirt (long or short sleeves) with appropriate insignia and patches; the official BSA pants or shorts, belt, laced hiking boots or athletic shoes (i.e. no open toed shoes - sandals, flip-flops, "Crocs", etc.) with official socks, and the Troop 226 neckerchief.
+Scouts may also wear the merit badge sash or Order of the Arrow sash (if a member and actively giving service), but not both.
 If a Scout is wearing a hat while in the Boy Scout full uniform, the hat must be an official BSA uniform hat.
 Official BSA hats are optional for Scouts within the Troop.